cosmos/governance/state_of_cosmos_governance_2021.md

 - UX limits who can create and vote for proposals, currently requiring the use of the CLI.
 If Cosmos Hub sees [itself as a port city](https://blog.cosmos.network/the-cosmos-hub-is-a-port-city-5b7f2d28debf), offering the best possible services, there is an argument to be made that it should extend that commitment to governance to ensure a diverse range of city dwellers and visitors can participate.
 - Some validators feel that active participation in governance is a bottleneck to setting up validator businesses.
 I.e., that there are already a number of proposals they are asked to vote on.
 - Cosmos Hub governance documentation is out of date, challenging to maintain, and difficult to discover.
+Current governance documentation is in the [`governance` repo as markdown](https://github.com/cosmos/governance), the [`gaia` documentation as vuepress](https://hub.cosmos.network/main/), and [`cosmos-sdk` documentation as vuepress](https://docs.cosmos.network/).
-Assessing this and making improvements is work that Hypha is currently undertaking, but there can be ongoing improvements
+-   Assessing this and making improvements is work that Hypha is currently undertaking, but there can be ongoing improvements
 - The [upcoming x/gov and x/group alignment](https://docs.google.com/document/d/1w-fwa8i8kkgirbn9DOFklHwcu9xO_IdbMN910ASr2oQ/edit#) will allow for permissions related to governance to be delegated to other groups, opening up possibilities for multi-stakeholder governance approaches and products (see [related links](https://linktr.ee/cosmos_gov)).

 ### Off-chain processes